Location: Richards Bay, South Africa

 After our first non-oatmeal breakfast in two weeks, a monkey ran over to our dockside to say hi.
 We had been warned about pirates and stowaways trying to enter the boat during the nighttime, and our biggest fears were about to come to fruition.
 Martin, who must’ve had a bad experience with a monkey before, told us to get the food down below as quickly as possible before the primate intruder could board the vessel and wreak havoc.
-Luckily, he realized there was no cereal left over for him, and promptly left the dock in search for other means of breakfast.
+Luckily, he realized there was no cereal leftover for him and promptly left the dock in search of other means of breakfast.

 But, all good things must come to an end.
 The COVID-19 tests were ready, and with it came a small reminder of the world outside Vela.

 After completing all of the necessary forms and questionnaires, we lined up one by one to be swabbed.
 Our first step on land was to go get tested for COVID…